Barclays to unveil capital plans, Lloyds share sale in focus

-LONDON Barclays (BARC.L) will this week say how it plans to meet tougher UK rules on capital, while strong earnings from Lloyds Banking Group (LLOY.L) will pave the way for Britain to sell some of its shares in the bank.
+LONDON, July 28 Barclays will this week say how it plans to meet tougher UK rules on capital, while strong earnings from Lloyds Banking Group will pave the way for Britain to sell some of its shares in the bank.

 Barclays, which publishes results on Tuesday, is expected to set out plans either to sell bonds that are wiped out if it hits trouble or to raise equity to meet the UK rules.

-Barclays' advisers have sounded out investors about a possible 4 billion pound (3.99 billion pounds) rights issue, the Sunday Times reported.
+Barclays' advisers have sounded out investors about a possible 4 billion pound ($6.15 billion) rights issue, the Sunday Times reported.

 Sources familiar with the matter said last week that was an option, but not the preferred one.
 Chief Executive Antony Jenkins is still in talks with regulators about how to hit the target, so plans could change at short notice.